filamentphp/filament/packages/app/docs/03-resources/01-getting-started.md

 Within Filament, every query to your resource model will start with the `getEloquentQuery()` method.

 Because of this, it's very easy to apply your own [model scopes](https://laravel.com/docs/eloquent#query-scopes) that affect the entire resource.
-You can use this to implement [multi-tenancy](#multi-tenancy) easily within the admin panel.
+You can use this to implement [multi-tenancy](#multi-tenancy) easily within the app.

 ### Disabling global scopes